Getting Started in Homeschooling

 Homeschooling means to educate your children at home rather then in public or private school.
 It exists in a myriad of ways:

-School at home is when you purchase the textbooks for all subjects & follow much the same ideology put in practice in traditional school.
+School at home is when you purchase the textbooks for all subjects & follow much the same pattern as a traditional school.

 Another approach that is gaining in popularity called the Classical Approach or Trivium.
-This approach goes back to the old ways of teaching, concentrating on the basics, classic languages such as Latin & Greek, & higher order thinking skills.
+This approach concentrates on the roots of Western Civilization, emphasizing history, classic languages (Latin and Greek) and becoming a clear, effective communicator.

 The Montessori Method is named after its founder, Maria Montessori.
-This method is very natural & uses a lot of manipulatives.
+This method is very sensitive to the child's direction and uses a lot of manipulatives.

-Many people also use a mixture of the above or sign up with a satellite school which can perform different tasks or help you with different tasks for your homeschool, such as designing a curriculum, having the security of a teacher you can communicate with, writing transcripts, etc.
+Many people also use a mixture of the above or sign up with a satellite school, which can help with designing a curriculum, having the security of a teacher you can communicate with, writing transcripts, etc.

 Wall Street Journal 3/22/08